tabreturn/tabreturn.github.io/_posts/2021-06-22-thonny_and_py5.md

     print(frame_count)
 ```

 This is beginning to look a lot more like Processing code!
-The creator of py5 plans to make an adjustment to the next release that allows you to place the `size()` function in the `setup()` block -- so you wouldn't require a `settings()` function.
+The creator of py5 intends that the next release allows you to place the `size()` function in the `setup()` block -- so you won't require a `settings()` function in future, just like Processing :)

-Use the stop button to stop/exit any sketch you run (Figure 7).
+You can run the sketch.
+Note that you can also use the stop button to stop/exit sketch (Figure 7).

 <figure>
   <img src="{{ site.url }}/img/tapy5/stop-button.png" class="fullwidth" />
-  <figcaption>Figure 7: Exit sketches using the stop button</figcaption>
+  <figcaption>Figure 7: You can stop sketches using the stop button</figcaption>
 </figure>

 If you restart Thonny, it'll recall the arguments field from the last session.
 Empty this to return to normal Python mode.